halbs13/Dynamics-NAV-Labour-Hire/au-labour-process-commission-payments.md

 # Commission Plans

-When Account Managers are set up duringinitial implementation or as new Account Managers are hired they will need tohave a Commission Plan selected.
-Thevalues found in this table will tell the Commission calculation program how tocalculate commission for this Account Manager.
+When Account Managers are set up during initial implementation or as new Account Managers are hired they will need to have a Commission Plan selected.
+The values found in this table will tell the Commission calculation program how to calculate commission for this Account Manager.
 To access the Commission Plans table, go to:

 *Departments/Labour Hire/End of Period Processing/Commission Processing/Commission Plans*